-Oxford Acceptance Rate 2024 – The Definitive Guide
+Oxford Acceptance Rate 2025 – The Definitive Guide

 As you may know, the University of Oxford is one of the hardest universities to get into in the world.
 With world-leading teaching and a rich history, over 20,000 people apply each year for one of less than 3,000 available places to study.
-In this guide, we will take a look at the data behind last year's application cycle to understand the 2024 offer and acceptance rates for each of the undergraduate courses Oxford offers.
+In this guide, we will take a look at the data behind last year's application cycle to understand the 2025 offer and acceptance rates for each of the undergraduate courses Oxford offers.

-Last Updated: 19th June 2025
+Last Updated: 19th June 2026

 Table of Contents

 The University of Oxford is one of the most prestigious universities in the world.
-With 20,000+ applicants each year competing for a very limit number of places, we know that the average chance of getting a place is very low compared to other universities.
+With 20,000+ applicants each year competing for a very limited number of places, we know that the average chance of getting a place is very low compared to other universities.

 This information is measured through rates for offers and acceptances, something we like to call success rates.
 These rates give us an amazing insight into which courses at Oxford are the easiest and most difficult to get into, as well as understanding how many applicants got their place in general.
+Our Oxford Interview Rates Guide offers detailed insights into interview statistics — including the number of applicants interviewed across all Oxford courses — complementing the data presented here to give you a more complete picture of the Oxford admissions.

 In this guide, we’ll be exploring Oxford’s Admissions Statistics report to understand the acceptance rates of every undergraduate course taught there.
 Let’s get started!